purplelemons-dev/andromeda/README.md

 * Comments are done with `//` and `/* ... */`.

 ### ZIG
 * `comptime { ... }` code block will evaluate everything inside it and contents will be hard-coded into build/executable.
+Comptime vars/funcs/etc. are assumed to be constant.